-In July 2018, the Financial Reporting Council released the 2018 UK Corporate Governance Code and the Guidance on Board Effectiveness.
-The new Code emphasises the importance of demonstrating, through reporting, how the governance of a company contributes to its long-term sustainable success and achieves wider objectives.
+In July 2018, the Financial Reporting Council released the 2018 UK Corporate Governance Code and the Guidance on Board Effectiveness (the "Code").
+The Code emphasises the importance of demonstrating, through reporting, how the governance of a company contributes to its long-term sustainable success and achieves wider objectives.
+The Board has adopted the QCA Corporate Governance Code ("QCA Code"), which is derived from the Code but adapted to the needs of smaller quoted companies.
 The Company agrees that good governance contributes to sustainable success and recognise the renewed emphasis on business building trust by forging strong relationships with key stakeholders.
-The Company also understands the importance of a corporate culture that is aligned with the Company's purpose and business strategy, and which promotes integrity and includes diversity.
+The Company understands the importance of a corporate culture that is aligned with the Company's purpose and business strategy, and which promotes integrity and includes diversity.
 The Company conducts its business with integrity, honesty and fairness and requires its partners, contractors and suppliers to meet similar ethical standards.
 It is an objective of the Company that all individuals are aware of their responsibilities in applying and maintaining these standards in all their actions.
 The Board ensures that support is available in the form of staff training and updating its employee handbook such that staff members understand what is expected of them.
-The Company's Corporate Govenance Code is available on the Company's website: www.kareliandiamondresources.com.
+The Company's Corporate Governance Code is available on the Company's website www.kareliandiamondresources.com.